Bandy: First national bandy league

 The first national bandy league in modern history was started in Sweden in 1902.

 Bandy in the Nordic Games

 Bandy was played at the Nordic Games in both Stockholm and Kristiania (present day Oslo) in 1901, 1903, 1905, 1909, 1913, 1917, 1922 and 1926, and between Swedish, Finnish and Russian teams at similar games in Helsinki in 1907.
 Bandy appeared as a sport in all eight editions of the Nordic Games from 1901 to 1926.

 Bandy at the Winter Spartakiad

-The Spartakiad was an international multisport event arranged by workers' sports clubs and sponsored by the Soviet Union.
+The Spartakiad was an international multisport event arranged by workers' sports clubs in the 1920s and 1930s and sponsored by the Soviet Union.
 In the first Winter Spartakiad, held in Oslo, Norway, in 1928, bandy was played by teams from Norway, the Soviet Union and Sweden.

+Bandy at the 1952 Olympics

+Bandy was played as a demonstration sport at the 1952 Oslo Olympics.
+Norway, Finland and Sweden took part.
+Finland defeated Norway 3-2 in front of 500 fans.
+Norway then took on the Swedes later that day, with 3000 people watching as the underdog Norwegians defeated Sweden 2-1, which was their first recorded victory versus their larger neighbor.
+In the final game, Sweden beat Finland 4-0.